amarantofelipe/amarantofelipe/README.md

 * 🌍  I'm based in Naples
 * ✉️  You can contact me at [felicemarano@icloud.com](mailto:felicemarano@icloud.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning React

 ### Skills